 In order to give a strong foundation to your degree, all students take core modules in Year One, which introduce you to the breadth of the subject, and to give you a grounding in the key concepts and skills which are integral to the rest of the course.
 These include Experiments in Physical Geography (which won an award for innovative teaching in 2013), Changes in Earth Surface Processes (which includes five/six days of fieldwork), and Living with Environmental Change.
 You then get a choice of optional modules from within physical or human geography, or from other disciplines including geology, oceanography, ecology, earth sciences, life sciences, modern languages, sociology, psychology, and planning amongst many others.

 In Year Two, skills development is a central part of the course, with core modules in Research Skills, Principles and Theory in Geography, and a week-long field class to Lorca, Spain.
 You can then choose additional modules from a range of physical geography specialisms, including Climatology, Catchment Hydrology, Geomorphology: Ice, Sea and Air, and Soils, Slopes and the Environment, along with human geography modules and those from other disciplines.

-In Year Three, you will complete a dissertation, which brings together the skills and techniques learnt in the degree to produce an independent piece of academic research.
-Specialist modules at Year Three include Natural Hazards and Society, Coastal Environments, Fluvial Environments, and Human-Environmental Interactions.
-There are also opportunities for overseas field study in destinations such as Almeria (Spain) and Santa Cruz (California).
+In Year Three, you will complete a dissertation, which brings together the skills and techniques you have learned in the degree to produce an independent piece of academic research.
+Specialist modules at Year Three include Natural Hazards and Society, Coastal Environments and Fluvial Environments.
+There are also opportunities for overseas field study in destinations such as Iceland, Portugal and Santa Cruz (California).

 A number of the School’s degree programmes involve laboratory and field work.
 Fieldwork is carried out in various locations, ranging from inner city to coastal and mountainous environments.
 We consider applications from prospective disabled students on the same basis as all other students, and reasonable adjustments will be considered to address barriers to access.